Index fund: Construction

+An index fund's rules of construction clearly identify the type of companies suitable for the fund.
+The most commonly known index fund in the United States, the S&P 500 Index Fund, is based on the rules established by S&P Dow Jones Indices for their S&P 500 Index.

+Equity index funds would include groups of stocks with similar characteristics such as the size, value, profitability and/or geographic location of the companies.
+A group of stocks may include companies from the United States, non-US developed, emerging markets or frontier market countries.

+Additional index funds within these geographic markets may include indexes of companies that include rules based on company characteristics or factors, such as companies that are small, mid-sized, large, small value, large value, small growth, large growth, the level of gross profitability or investment capital, real estate, or indexes based on commodities and fixed-income.

+Companies are purchased and held within the index fund when they meet the specific index rules or parameters and are sold when they move outside of those rules or parameters.

+While index providers often emphasize that they are for-profit organizations, index providers have the ability to act as "reluctant regulators" when determining which companies are suitable for an index.

+Some index providers announce changes of the companies in their index before the change date whilst other index providers do not make such announcements.

+Market size

 As of 2014, index funds made up 20.2% of equity mutual fund assets in the US.
 Index domestic equity mutual funds and index-based exchange-traded funds (ETFs), have benefited from a trend towards more index-oriented investment products.
 From 2007 through 2014, index domestic equity mutual funds and ETFs received $1 trillion in new net cash, including reinvested dividends.
 Index-based domestic equity ETFs have grown particularly quickly, attracting almost twice the flows of index domestic equity mutual funds since 2007.
 In contrast, actively managed domestic equity mutual funds experienced a net outflow of $659 billion, including reinvested dividends, from 2007 to 2014.